 - Airline Health Certificate

-*The time frame for this changes within the context of a commercial move.
-Please read below for more information on the 5-day rule and commercial move requirements.
+- Read below for more information on the 5-day rule and commercial move requirements.

 The 5-Day Rule (and more)